Advanced Use Cases

 You can put the heavy computation in a worker script to optimize your application performance.
 To do so, you need to:

 Create a handler in the worker thread that communicates with the frontend while handling the requests.
-Create a Worker Engine in your main application, which under the hood sends messages to the handler in the worker thread.
-For detailed implementations of different kinds of Workers, check the following sections.
+Create a worker engine in your main application that sends messages to the handler in the worker thread under the hood.
+For detailed implementations of different kinds of workers, look at the following sections.

 Using Web Workers

 WebLLM comes with API support for Web Workers so you can offload the computation-heavy generation work into a separate worker thread.
-WebLLM has implemented the cross-thread communication through messages under the hood so you don’t need to manually implement it any more.
+WebLLM has implemented cross-thread communication through messages under the hood, so manual implementation is not required.

-In the worker script, import and instantiate WebWorkerMLCEngineHandler, which handles the communications with other scripts and processes incoming requests.
+In the worker script, import and instantiate a WebWorkerMLCEngineHandler, which handles communication with other scripts and processes incoming requests.

 // worker.ts